 Graduate Fellowship Ensembles

-The School of Music announces openings for a new Graduate Woodwind Quintet Fellowship and the creation of our first-ever Graduate Brass Quintet Fellowship, Terrapin Brass, to start the fall semester of 2021.
+The School of Music announces openings for the new Graduate Woodwind Quintet Fellowship Ensemble and Graduate Brass Quintet Fellowship Ensemble, Terrapin Brass, to start the fall semester of 2021.

 Graduate fellows are provided partial tuition remission, a generous stipend and access to faculty/staff healthcare plans.
 Other benefits include: